OCA/l10n-switzerland/l10n_ch_invoice_reports/README.rst

 =====

 Print report with payment slip using additional print action in Accounting.
-Payment slip (QR/ISR) to use in printed report can be configured in Accounting/Settings by selecting only one or all from options "Print invoice with QR bill" and "Print invoice with ISR payslip".
+Payment slip (QR) to use in printed report can be configured in Accounting/Settings by selecting option "Print invoice with QR bill".

 Bug Tracker
 ===========